Chinua Achebe: Voice of Nigeria and African Writers Series (1961–1964)

 On his return to Nigeria in 1961, Achebe was promoted at the NBS to the position of Director of External Broadcasting.
 One of his primary duties was to help create the Voice of Nigeria (VON) network, which broadcast its first transmission on New Year's Day 1962.
 VON struggled to maintain neutrality when Nigerian Prime Minister Abubakar Tafawa Balewa declared a state of emergency in the Western Region, responding to a series of conflicts between officials of varying parties.
 Achebe became particularly saddened by the evidence of corruption and silencing of political opposition.
 The same year he attended an executive conference of African writers in English at the Makerere University College in Kampala, Uganda.
-He met with literary figures including Ghanaian poet Kofi Awoonor, Nigerian playwright and novelist Wole Soyinka, and US poet Langston Hughes.
+He met with literary figures including Ghanaian poet Kofi Awoonor, Nigerian playwright and novelist Wole Soyinka, and American poet Langston Hughes.
 Among the topics of discussion was an attempt to determine whether the term African literature ought to include work from the diaspora, or solely that writing composed by people living within the continent itself.
-Achebe indicated that it was not "a very significant question", and that scholars would do well to wait until a body of work were large enough to judge.
+Achebe indicated that it was not "a very significant question", and that scholars would do well to wait until a body of work was large enough to judge.
 Writing about the conference in several journals, Achebe hailed it as a milestone for the literature of Africa, and highlighted the importance of community among isolated voices on the continent and beyond.

 While at Makerere, Achebe was asked to read a novel written by a student named James Ngugi (later known as Ngũgĩ wa Thiong'o) called Weep Not, Child.
 Impressed, he sent it to Alan Hill at Heinemann, which published it two years later to coincide with its paperback line of books from African writers.
 Achebe also recommended works by Flora Nwapa.
 Achebe became the General Editor of the African Writers Series, a collection of postcolonial literature from African writers.
 As these works became more widely available, reviews and essays about African literature—especially from Europe—began to flourish.

 Achebe published an essay entitled "Where Angels Fear to Tread" in the December 1962 issue of Nigeria Magazine in reaction to critiques African work was receiving from international authors.
 The essay distinguished between the hostile critic (entirely negative), the amazed critic (entirely positive), and the conscious critic (who seeks a balance).
-He lashed out at those who critiqued African writers from the outside, saying: "no man can understand another whose language he does not speak (and 'language' here does not mean simply words, but a man's entire world view)."
+He lashed out at those who critiqued African writers from the outside, saying: "no man can understand another whose language he does not speak (and 'language' here does not mean simply words, but a man's entire worldview)."
 In September 1964 he attended the Commonwealth Literature conference at the University of Leeds, presenting his essay "The Novelist as Teacher".